 There is no definitive source of information about the American car industry, but below are many of the stats and facts that have been painting the portrait of the automotive landscape in the USA of late.

-US Automotive Industry Statistics That Are Changing the Auto Business in 2019
+US Automotive Industry Statistics That Would Change the Auto Business in 2020

 - 2019 sales of light vehicles started weak.